avinassh/blag/content/about.md

 summary: "Some Stuff About Me"
 ---

+<i>Are you a database developer?
+If so, I would love to chat with you.
+Please say hi!</i>

 Hey there👋 I am Avinash.
-I am a backend developer who mostly codes in Go, and Python.
-I am interested in distributed systems, message queues, and messaging infrastructure in general.
-I am also learning Rust and WASM these days.
+I am a backend developer who mainly codes in Go and Python.
+I am interested in databases, message queues, and distributed systems in general.
+I am learning Rust and building an [educational project](https://github.com/avinassh/py-caskdb/) that aims to teach anyone building a KV Store by passing tests.

 <!-- And I am available for hire.
 If you have new job opportunities, [get in touch with me](http://scr.im/avii).
 Thanks! -->
 I am always looking to collaborate and work on interesting stuff.
 Hit me up on [Twitter](http://twitter.com/iavins) or [email](http://scr.im/avii) me.